 When you think of hospice volunteering, sewing may not be the first thing that comes to mind.
 But if you’re someone who can sew or loves to make handcrafted items, VITAS offers special ways for you to use your time and talents as a craft volunteer.

 The Making of a Forever Friend

 VITAS volunteers have made more than 74,000 Memory Bears since 2005.
 These stuffed bears are made from a loved one’s clothing or fabric.

 Memory Bears can bring a smile to someone in distress, offer a sense of security to a child or be a good listener for someone who needs to talk.
 The bears are mailed to loved ones or delivered by the nurse on the patient’s care team.

 Comments from recipients, such as, “Now I have something to hold on to,” and “I don’t want to put him down,” testify to the heart-warming effects Memory Bears have.

-Bathrobes, button-down cotton or flannel shirts, uniforms, dresses, pants, even wedding gowns have been used to make Memory Bears.
+Bathrobes, button-down cotton or flannel shirts, uniforms, dresses, pants, even uniforms have been used to make Memory Bears.
 Each one is unique and volunteers have the liberty to add embellishments to personalize each bear, such as a cap, vest, ribbons or buttons.

 For those making the Memory Bears, there is a feeling of purpose and accomplishment.
 According to one Memory Bear volunteer, “It gives me a great feeling.
 I know I’m helping someone… I know my bear will bring them comfort.”